idarlington/complex/readme.md

 > Why make it simple when it can be *complex*
 > ...
 10x dev

-This project tries to create a distributed key-value store using various akka clustering technologies.
+This project creates a distributed key-value store using various akka clustering technologies.
 An akka http server is used as the interface to the key-store which is stored on the cluster.

 Currently, key-value stores have been created with